-Bay Cakes (click link for website for pictures and ordering info) and we've been a bit busy.
-On top of the cakes, of course I have my full time "day job".
-So yes, I'm still here for you guys and I'm ready to get some delicious posts coming your way.
-There's nothing better to reboot my blog with than these here vanilla bean shortbread cookies.
-If you didn't already know, shortbread is so dang easy to make!
-Throw in some vanilla bean and you've got an elegant looking and tasting treat.
-Enjoy these with some nice tea or strong coffee.
+Wow.
+Okay, I’m sorry it’s been so long since I’ve posted!
+My wife and I have a cake company called Bay Cakes (click link for website for pictures and ordering info) and we’ve been a bit busy.
+On top of the cakes, of course I have my full time “day job”.
+So yes, I’m still here for you guys and I’m ready to get some delicious posts coming your way.
+There’s nothing better to reboot my blog with than these tender, melt in your mouth vanilla bean shortbread cookies.
+If you didn’t already know, shortbread is so dang easy to make!
+Throw in some vanilla bean and you’ve got an elegant looking and tasting treat.
+Weee!

 Adapted from the Bouchon Bakery Cookbook

 - 1¾ cups + 3 tablespoons (270 grams) all purpose flour

 - In the bowl of a stand mixer with the paddle attachment, beat the butter until smooth.
 Add the sugar, salt, vanilla bean scrapings and vanilla extract and beat until fluffy, 2-3 minutes.

 - Add the flour in two additions mixing for about 15 seconds after each addition or until just combined.

 - Refrigerate the dough for about 10 minutes to chill it.
 Turn the dough onto a lightly floured counter and flatten into a rectangle about an inch think.
 Wrap in plastic wrap and refrigerate for about two hours.

 - Preheat the oven 325.
 Take the dough out of the refrigerator.
 Cut the cookies into desired size squares or rectangles.